 - The direction your home faces

-A load calculation can be determined only by having a professional visit your home.
-This is why an estimate for a new heating and air system should not be given over the phone, instead it should be done in your home.
+A load calculation can be performed only by having a professional visit your home.
+This is why an estimate for a new heating and air system should not be done over the phone, instead it should be completed in your home.

 If you do not have a load calculation performed, you could have the wrong sized system installed in your home.
-If the wrong size system is installed, it can cause many problems such as high energy bills, wear on your system from overworking, may never reach your desired temperature, it may not properly remove moisture out of the air, and many others.
-All these problems can be avoided by just making sure that whomever installs your new system, is installing the proper sized system.
+This could cause many problems such as high energy bills, wear on your system from overworking, never reaching your desired temperature, it may not properly remove moisture out of the air, and many others.
+To avoid these problems, make sure that whoever installs your new system is installing the correct size system.

-Having a load calculation performed is required by the State of North Carolina!
-Here at O’Brien Service Company we perform these for free during your free in home estimate.
+The State of North Carolina requires a load calculation.
+Here at O’Brien Service Company we perform these for free during your complimentary in home estimate.
 If another company gives you an estimate without performing the load calculation, you should highly consider getting another estimate done by a more reputable company.
 At O’Brien Service Company, we hear way too often that companies gave them a price for a new system without them visiting their home, and then after the installation they have nothing but problems.
-Don’t let this happen to you, give O’Brien a call, we will give you a proper estimate with a load calculation, and install the proper system for your home.
-Give us a call today at (910) 799-6611 to schedule your free at home estimate.
+Don’t let this happen to you, give O’Brien a call.
+We will give you a proper estimate with a load calculation, and install the proper system for your home.
+Give us a call today at (910) 799-6611 to schedule your complimentary in home estimate.

 For more information on load calculation you can also visit Trane’s website.